liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

 as the default algorithm for sharding in Liferay.
 Using this algorithm, Liferay selects from several different portal instances and evenly distributes the data across them.
 Alternatively, you can use the manual shard selector.
-In this case, you'd need to use the UI provided in the control panel to configure your shards.
+In this case, you'd need to use the UI provided in the Control Panel to configure your shards.

 Of course, if you wish to have your developers implement your own sharding algorithm, you can do that.
 This is a great use of the Ext plugin.
 You can